TL;DR

 To grasp the severity of the crisis, we need to look beyond the headline figures.
 The numbers paint a grim picture of a problem spiralling out of control, with tangible consequences for millions.

-Based on the latest data from the Motor Insurers' Bureau (MIB) and the DVLA, there are consistently over one million uninsured vehicles being used on UK roads at any given time.
+Based on the latest data from the UK public and industry sources (MIB) and the DVLA, there are consistently over one million uninsured vehicles being used on UK roads at any given time.
 With over 40 million licensed vehicles in the UK, this equates to roughly 1 in every 40 cars, vans, and motorcycles lacking the legally required cover.
-However, worrying new analysis projects this ratio could worsen to over 1 in 30 by 2025 as the cost-of-living crisis tempts more individuals to risk it.
+However, worrying new analysis projects this ratio could worsen to over 1 in 30 by 2025 as the cost-of-living crisis tempts more individuals to risk it. (illustrative estimate)

 The problem is not evenly distributed.
 Certain areas show a significantly higher prevalence of uninsured vehicles, often correlating with urban centres and areas of economic deprivation.